 #3: Be Realistic

-- Add more plant-based foods like fresh produce, nuts, seeds, and legumes to your meals.
+- Add more plant-based foods— produce, nuts, seeds, and legumes— to your meals for added nutrients and energy.

 - Pack balanced snacks to avoid excessive hunger on your busiest days.